openshift-metal3/dev-scripts/README.md

 # Pre-requisites

 - CentOS 8 or RHEL 8 host
+  - Alma and Rocky Linux 8 are also supported on a best effort basis
 - file system that supports d_type (see [Troubleshooting](#Troubleshooting) section for more information)
 - ideally on a bare metal host with at least 64G of RAM
 - run as a user with passwordless sudo access